A Trustless, Fault-proof Based Blockchain Bridge

 Their support will enable us to advance Zipline.
 And as we work towards a more interoperable, secure, and efficient ecosystem, we’re grateful for the support and the opportunity to contribute to the growth and potential of this transformative technology.

-Sygma connects developers with the chains they want, from Polkadot, Cosmos, Polygon, and beyond.
-This enables cross-chain developers to craft superior experiences across EVM, Substrate, and Cosmos.
+Sygma connects you with the chains you want, making it possible to compose applications that work across EVM, Substrate, and Cosmos.

-Please check out our documentation or GitHub or Discord to get started.
+Check out our documentation or GitHub to get started.